ibm-garage-ref-storefront/refarch-cloudnative-micro-orders-spring/README.md

 Now you can access the pact broker to see if the tests are successful at http://localhost:8500/.

 ![Orders Pact Broker](static/orders_pactbroker.png?raw=true)

+### Validating Mobile Push Notifications
+The Orders Microservice integrates with IBM Mobile Foundation to send order shipment status as mobile push notifications to the Storefront Mobile Application.
+You can validate this feature as follows:-

 ### Exiting the application